CoffeeHubMC/Velope/README.md

 Initial group is used when player initially connects to the proxy: instead of just one static server, player will be connected to the group's balancer determined server.

+In pinger settings section you can change:
+- Cache TTL - how long server information should be cached until it will be refreshed
+- Ping Interval - specifies the time interval servers are pinged to retrieve their info
+- Log Unavailable Cooldown - specifies the cooldown for logging unsuccessful pings

 ### Balancer Strategies